intjelic/python-sfml/doc/sphinx/source/gettingstarted.rst

    >>> w.close()
    >>> exit()

-To try out more, some examples are provided.
-If you downloaded the source, they are in examples/ and if you installed from the debian repository (assume you did install the package python-sfml2-examples too), just type pysfml2-<example name>.
+To help with trying it out more, some examples are provided.
+If you downloaded the source they are in examples/ and if you installed from the debian repository (assuming you installed the pysfml2-examples package as well), just type pysfml2-<example name>.

-For examples, pysfml2-sound will run the official example provided by SFML2 but translated for this binding.
+For examples; pysfml2-sound will run the official example provided by SFML2 but translated for this binding.

 ..
 Note::